 “One day a stuttering guy like your dad is out in the open, and he gets killed before he can finish his sentence.
 That’s life and death on this prairie,” he continued.

-If it’s not the kids or guests, it’s something else getting Milo down.
+But if it’s not the kids or guests, it’s something else getting Milo down.

-You see there in the proximity of his land for his three wives and ten children are others living in THEIR sod homes.
+You see, there in the proximity of his land for his three wives and ten children are others living in their sod homes.
 It is rather crowded, actually.

 The boundaries between homes are fluid, as erosion and plant growth take over the prairie.

-Conflicts arise from simple mistakes.
-Once a room at Milo’s, caved in.
-And it was easier to build another on the other side of the home, than to repair it.
-Milo’s extension overflowed into a neighbor’s supposed land.
-Gosh, sparks flew!
+Once, a room at Milo’s caved in, and it was easier to build another on the other side of the home than to repair it.
+Milo’s extension overflowed onto land that supposedly belonged to a neighbor.
+Gosh, sparks flew.

-The males make poor envoys as they are too inclined to fight with another male and claim the loser’s wives as his own.
+The males make poor envoys, as they are too inclined to fight with another male and claim the loser’s wives as his own.
 So females become emissaries.

 Being so collective comes in handy when it is time for courtship and group safety.
 But it does require that a female from each coterie become brazen enough to venture.
 Milo’s near-adult daughter, Bridgett, filled that vacancy this year.

 But she is also a spy.
 She must go to a possible enemy’s home and greet them all (both male and female) with a kiss.
-After they kiss her and receive hers, they will either accept her into their territory or run her off at a high speed.
-If she gets run off, apparently that family is Milo’s rival.
+After they kiss her and receive hers, they will either accept her into their territory or run her off at high speed.
+If she is run off, apparently that family is Milo’s rival.

-Sometimes Bridgett is greeted with an aggressive tussle.
-Fortunately, usually a friendly visit occurs.
+Fortunately, a friendly visit usually occurs.
 Gossip is shared.
 Living situations are ascertained.
-And somewhere in the conversation, Bridgett finds out if the patriarch there is (a) looking for another wife, or (b) about to die.
+And somewhere in the conversation, Bridgett finds out if the patriarch there is either looking for another wife—or about to die.

 Upon returning from her diplomatic missions, she repeats what she has heard to the family.
 They evaluate the situations and make decisions.

-Of course, Milo’s family is visited by representatives, too.
+Of course, Milo’s family is visited by representatives too.
 Everyone wants to know each other’s trade.

 A lot of decisions are made before winter arrives.